 As a basic safeguarding measure everyone joining our community must pass a robust ID Verification and Background Check conducted by our partner Yoti.
 This identity platform is trusted by Governments and among others, the NHS and Age UK.
 The check includes anti-money laundering and negative media.
 A pass can give you a level of confidence in someone’s identity and background.
 All data is held securely (see privacy policy).
 This is not a criminal record check - that is the DBS, see section 2, which is equally important.

-This check requires a one-off, non-refundable £20 fee.
+This check requires a one-off, non-refundable £20 fee (currently reduced to half price at £10).
 If you fail you can challenge it, but Hapipod reserves the right to uphold it.
 A fail means you cannot connect with other users, and have the right to remove your profile.

 The process is technology-based.
 You’ll need a camera on your computer or phone and the facility to upload documents as jpegs or pdfs.
 You may need a little help with it, or sometimes to repeat parts of the process, but it is worth it!